 I’m asked all the time so here are my best tips on how to make money travel blogging.
-Blogging funds our life, 2 adults, 2 kids now almost grown, full-time travel.
+Blogging funded our life, 2 adults, 2 kids now almost grown, full-time travel.
 Travel blogging and running this travel blog allowed us to see the world.
 We’re 100% legitimate and the money comes from the blog, not selling courses.
-We genuinely love travel and sharing the world with our readers, we’re going to continue to be travel bloggers not course sellers.
+We genuinely love travel and sharing the world with our readers, we’re going to continue to be travel bloggers, not course sellers.
 So here are some pointers and tips to help you make an income from your blog or website.
+We’ve included information about the devastating Google update of March 2024 (HCU), its effects on the industry, and recovery from that update.
+This site is recovering, I’ll share how.

 How much travel bloggers earn varies enormously.
 New travel bloggers will earn nothing.